Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote.md

 ### NewComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote

-`func NewComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote(instrument ComHellopublicUserapigatewayApiRestOrderGatewayOrderInstrument, outcome string, ) *ComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote`
+`func NewComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote(instrument ComHellopublicUserapigatewayApiRestOrderGatewayOrderInstrument, outcome ComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuoteOutcome, ) *ComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote`

 NewComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote instantiates a new ComHellopublicUserapigatewayApiRestMarketdataQuoteGatewayQuote object
 This constructor will assign default values to properties that have it defined,